- University of Cincinnati College of Law, J.D., 2008

 - Admitted to practice law only in the states listed above.

-Jessica is an associate in the Vorys Cincinnati office and a member of the litigation group.
+Jessica is a partner in the Vorys Cincinnati office and a member of the litigation group.
 She practices general and complex civil litigation and has represented parties in commercial disputes, class actions, fiduciary, employment, and False Claims Act litigation.
 Jessica has significant experience with fiduciary disputes, including shareholder derivative actions.
 She also has experience defending corporations in cases brought under the Federal False Claims Act by the government or whistleblowers.
 Jessica has represented large corporations and small businesses in both federal and state court.

 Her notable experience includes:

 - Obtaining judgment in favor of a financial institution on claims of breach of fiduciary duty where damages were estimated at nearly $1 billion

 - Successful appeal to the Ohio Court of Appeals on constitutional claims